Reception

 Dear parents/carers,

-Your children settled into school brilliantly during the Autumn term and we know that they will continue to thrive and grow as the Spring term progresses.
+Your children are really enjoying their Reception year!
 They are curious and excited about their learning; they love to explore new ideas and discover how things work; they are wonderful little learners and we are very proud of them.
+We can hardly believe that your children are now in the final term of their first year at school, and what a super start to their learning journey they have had so far.

-We are so pleased that you are a part of our school family; working in partnership with you ensures that your children make the best progress possible.
+We are so pleased that you are a part of our school family too; working in partnership with you ensures that your children make the best progress possible.
 Your children will continue to learn and grow in every sense this term and make some wonderful memories along the way.
-Our aim is for your children to be completely ready for Year 1, the next stage in their education, by the end of the Reception year.
+Our aim is for your children to be completely ready for Year 1, the next stage in their education, by the end of their Reception year.

 We hope that you have all had a lovely weekend. 😊